ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

    ->where('u.id = ' . $_GET['id'])
 </code>

-The definition of the //where()// method could check with //is_literal()// and throw an exception, advising the programmer to replace it with a safer use of placeholders:
+The definition of the //where()// method could check with //is_literal()// and throw an exception, advising the programmer to use placeholders:

 <code php>
 $qb->select('u')